IntrinsicLabs/osgood/docs/Osgood-Application-File.md

 which means only requests from the local machine will work.
 You can also set it to the IP address of a hardware interface on your machine.

 `app.port`: This is the port which Osgood will listen on.
-By default it listens on `8080`.
+By default, it listens on `8080`.

 ```javascript